 Fastin Side Effects

-Note: This document contains side effect information about phentermine.
-Some of the dosage forms listed on this page may not apply to the brand name Fastin.
+Note: This page contains information about the side effects of phentermine.
+Some of the dosage forms included on this document may not apply to the brand name Fastin.

-Some side effects of Fastin may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Fastin may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to phentermine: oral capsule, oral capsule extended release, oral tablet, oral tablet disintegrating

 In addition to its needed effects, some unwanted effects may be caused by phentermine (the active ingredient contained in Fastin).
 In the event that any of these side effects do occur, they may require medical attention.

 You should check with your doctor immediately if any of these side effects occur when taking phentermine:Rare

 - Seeing, hearing, or feeling things that are not there